Ask a Question

 Accommodation

 Rooms are generally offered on a twin or double basis, however, triple rooms can also be offered and singles on payment of a supplement.
-All the rooms have private bathrooms and most of the hotels have their own restaurants too (where you will dine each evening) or you will be able to walk a short distance to the nearest hotel in the evening.
+All the rooms have private bathrooms and most of the hotels have their own restaurants too or you will be able to walk a short distance to the nearest restaurant in the evening.

 Itineraries